yuanzhi-zhu/yuanzhi-zhu.github.io/_posts/Blogs/2019-12-09-Play-Jupyter-on-Your-Android.md

 ## Run Jupyter Notebook

-To get a Jupyter notebook server running, so the same thing you would on any other computer:
+To get a Jupyter notebook server running, you need to do same thing you would on any other computer:

 ```
 jupyter notebook
-}
 ```

-Paste one of the links into Chrome or Firefox (or other browsers) and enjoin the trip!
+Paste one of the links shown in the terminal into Chrome or Firefox (or other browsers like Duckduckgo) and enjoin the trip!